Frank Barlow Osborn

-Frank Barlow Osborn FRIBA (June 1840 - 6 April 1907) was an English architect based in Birmingham.
+Frank Barlow Osborn FRIBA (June 1840 - 6 April 1907) was an English architect practicing in Birmingham.

 Life

-He was articled to Charles Edge and then transferred to Samuel Sanders Teulon.
-He started his own practice in 1864 and was in partnership with Alfred Reading from 1876.
-This partnership was dissolved in 1891.
-At this date, he was based at 13 Bennett’s Hill, Birmingham.
+He was articled to Charles Edge before transferring to Samuel Sanders Teulon.
+He established his own practice in 1864 and formed a partnership with Alfred Reading in 1876.
+This partnership ended in 1891.
+At that time, his practice was located at 13 Bennett's Hill, Birmingham.

-One of his pupils was Thomas Walter Francis Newton who went into practice with Alfred Edward Cheatle and built many arts and crafts style buildings in Birmingham.
+One of his pupils was Thomas Walter Francis Newton, who later entered practice with Alfred Edward Cheatle and designed numerous Arts and Crafts-style buildings in Birmingham.

-He was appointed Fellow of the Royal British Institute of Architects in 1872, and was President of the Birmingham Institute of Architects.
+He was appointed a Fellow of the Royal British Institute of Architects in 1872 and served as President of the Birmingham Institute of Architects.